DillonOLeary/dillonoleary.com/content/posts/who-even-am-i.md

 I'm not just throwing this on there casually, community and friendship are a core piece of what brings me joy in life as well as a skill that sets me apart from a lot of other people.
 I think sociability is an undervalued skill in tech and that creating a feeling of community is critical to what makes a team function well.

 Ok, and I'll admit it's a little cute too.
-Makes me sound like Spider-Man.

 ## Software Engineer